North American Free Trade Agreement: Mobility of persons

 Canadian authorities estimated that on December 1, 2006, 24,830 U.S. citizens and 15,219 Mexican citizens were in Canada as "foreign workers".
 These numbers include both entrants under NAFTA and those who entered under other provisions of Canadian immigration law.
-New entries of foreign workers in 2006 totalled 16,841 U.S. citizens and 13,933 Mexicans.
+New entries of foreign workers in 2006 totaled 16,841 U.S. citizens and 13,933 Mexicans.
+According to the International Organization for Migration, deaths of migrants have been on the rise worldwide with 5,604 deaths in 2016.
+An increased number of undocumented farmworkers in California may be due to the initial passing of NAFTA.